tgalopin/html-sanitizer/README.md

             'allow_data_uri' => false,

             /*
-            * If true, all images URLs using the HTTP ptocol will be rewritten to use HTTPS instead.
+            * If true, all images URLs using the HTTP protocol will be rewritten to use HTTPS instead.
             */
             'force_https' => false,
         ],